What is consumer-grade UX in a SaaS product design?

 Lack of personalisation

-Think of it like this, if you had to wear the same set of clothes every single day without any variation or options, life might become less colorful & a bit boring.
-Similarly, a personalized user experience in the form of a contextual dashboard & information will not only add color to a user’s workflow but also reduce the overall frustration they might face otherwise.
+Think of it like this, if you had to wear the same set of clothes every single day without any variation or options, life might become less colourful & a bit boring.
+Similarly, a personalised user experience in the form of a contextual dashboard & information will not only add colour to a user’s workflow but also reduce the overall frustration they might face otherwise.

 SaaS UX Design framework

-We follow a well-defined design framework to audit and design enterprise SaaS products.
-Our SaaS UX framework is based on our years of experience in SaaS product design of different scales across different industries.
-This framework allows us to evaluate a product on various parameters that are essential to the success of SaaS software.
+Over the course of designing products for over 50 clients, we use a customised SaaS UX framework to audit and design enterprise products.
+This SaaS UX framework is based on our years of experience in SaaS product design across different scales and industries.
+This framework allows you to evaluate your product on various parameters that are essential to the success of SaaS software.

 Onboard